bleaktwig/eic-drich-helpers/docs/drich-dev.md

  |   +- z
  +- size
 ```
 Out of these, what we probably care the most about is `position.x`, `position.y`, and `EDep`.
-We can see the hit distribution accross events on a colz plot by running
+We can see the hit distribution across events on a colz plot by running
 ```C++
 events->Draw("DRICHHits.position.y:DRICHHits.position.x>>hist(1000,-2000,2000, 1000,-2000,2000)", "DRICHHits.EDep", "COLZ");
 ```